dylanvicc/Sonic-NIO/README.md

 bootstrap.initialize(new InetSocketAddress(43594));
 ```

 Create a new demultiplexer to handle connection reception.
-Encoders and decoders should be registered when the connection is accepted.
+This is the implementation file that is specified on initilization.
+Encoders and or decoders should be registered when the connection is accepted.

 ```
 public class TestChannelDemultiplexer extends ChannelDemultiplexer {